Achievable logoAchievable logo

 Inflation (purchasing power) risk

 In the last chapter, we discussed the basics of inflation (purchasing power) risk.
-As a reminder, inflation occurs when general prices of goods and services across the economy rise more than expected.
-While common stock investments tend to act as a hedge (protection) against inflation, fixed-income investments are very exposed to this risk.
+Inflation occurs when general prices of goods and services across the economy rise more than expected.
+Common stock often provides some protection against inflation, but fixed-income investments are more exposed.

 An investor purchases 10,000 shares of a 5%, $100 par preferred stock